-If there’s one thing I wish I’d fully realized before my daughter Juliana was born, it’s how much her birth would divide my life into “before” and “after”.
+If there’s one thing I wish I’d fully realized before my baby J was born, it’s how much her birth would divide my life into “before” and “after”.
 And that the “after” would bring on a turmoil of feelings and experiences that I’ve never had before.

 Good news: this too shall pass.
-In my experience with Juliana, the first month was the toughest – not because of every hiccup and bump in the road we had (and there were plenty!), but because it took time for us to get to know her, her preferences, her rhythms, etc.
+In my experience with baby J, the first month was the toughest – not because of every hiccup and bump in the road we had (and there were plenty!), but because it took time for us to get to know her, her preferences, her rhythms, etc.

 If you’ve been following my blog for any length of time, you know that I strive to share lessons I’ve learned in life regarding all kinds of experiences, from going and staying vegan to working out, traveling, etc. So today I decided to make a list of 5 early parenthood challenges that I wish I was aware of before Juliana was born.

 5 Things About Life with a Newborn That New Parents Should Know

 1. You will go through an identity crisis

 You know that your life will forever change after your baby arrives, but the magnitude of that change doesn’t fully hit you until that moment.
 If you perceived yourself as the center of your own universe before having kids like I did, the change in the order of things might feel like a shift of tectonic plates with a following earthquake that forever changes the landscape on the surface.